Members of Good Shepherd School community believe the adoption of a positive and preventative approach to Student Behaviour Support should:

 - Be Your Best

 These rules are also highlighted through our Whole-School Positive Support framework which is a regular focus for reflection and action in classrooms and at whole school level.
-For further information click here.
+For further information refer to the Policies and Publications section of the website.